-7.6 O&O contribution
+7.6 0&0 contribution

-The O&O contribution in this CLA period amounts to: 0.1% in 2023, based on the 2022 wage bill.
+The O&O contribution in this CLA period amounts to: 0.1% in 2025 and in 2026, based on the 2024 and 2025 wage bill respectively.

 8. Work and Care

 The Work and Care Act (WAZO) regulates which forms of leave are with full or partial pay.
 For some forms of care leave, this CLA includes arrangements that deviate from the statutory rules.
 These arrangements are set out below.